 How OwnTracks works

 The OwnTracks apps run on your smart phone (but we've already mentioned that at least once, haven't we?).
 When the device determines that it's moved a significant distance2, it contacts a server via 3G or WiFi (hopefully one of those is available, but we queue messages many thousands on the app until connectivity can be established) and says "hey, I'm here", whereby "here" is specified with a bit more precision.
-This server is either a HTTP Web server or an MQTT server.
+This server is either a HTTP Web server or an MQTT server (see: scenarios.
 This last server is called a broker and the contact is made with an open, lightweight, standardized protocol called MQTT.
 (If you think that's bad it isn't: the protocol you use to surf the Web is called HTTP; does that sound much better?)
 So the smart phone sends your location (this operation is called publish in MQTT-speak) to the broker and goes back to sleep until it realizes you've again moved a significant distance whereupon the whole procedure starts anew.
 This broker is something you provide.

 Instead of using MQTT, you can configure the apps to use HTTP, whereupon they then speak HTTP to your server.